 Consider bookmarking the TOH Lawn-Care Timeline to keep track of what you should be doing and when you should be doing it, year-round.

 A scraggly yard can ruin all your home's curb appeal.
 Get out the garden gloves and the wheelbarrow, and tidy up that unkempt landscape.
-TOH landscape contractor Roger Cook shows you how to makeover your yard like a pro in these how-to videos:
+TOH landscape contractor Roger Cook shows you how to makeover your yard like a pro with summer landscaping tips in the following videos:

 A few minutes spent pruning is one of the best things you can do for the plants in your yard, but it's one of the most neglected tasks of homeowning.
 Why?
 Because for most of us, it's a black art.
 The risks of butchery seem high, and the rewards low.
 "But pruning isn't difficult," says This Old House landscape contractor Roger Cook.
 "And what you get in return is thicker foliage, more flowers, and healthier plants."